ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 It might be that some pods do not shutdown in time and get stuck with the `Shutdown` status.
 They could reappear later as dead unevicted pods in your cluster after a reboot.
 To clean them up, you can prepare a system service in your server node that can get rid of them:

-1. Create the `k3s-cleanup.service` file at `/lib/systemd/system/`.
+1. Create the `k3s-cleanup.service` file at `/lib/systemd/system/`:

     ~~~sh
     $ sudo touch /lib/systemd/system/k3s-cleanup.service
     ~~~

-2. Put the next content in the `k3s-cleanup.service` file.
+2. Put the next content in the `k3s-cleanup.service` file:

     ~~~properties
     [Unit]